 When we receive an application, an online membership profile is created and this normally contains the identity of the applicant.
 We will only use the information we collect to process the application and to provide further information about subscriptions and services after the application is successful.
 Prospective members can cancel their membership application at any time by emailing firstname.lastname@example.org.

 Ineligible members will have their data permanently deleted within 6 months of an application being made.
 Eligible members who have not been successful in their application will have only the necessary information stored as needed to document this decision by the Board.
-The data will be kept in accordance with our Retention Policy and then deleted.

 Current SMP Members